-We examine the impact of political instability on scientific output.
-To do so, we analyze the 2013 U.S. federal government shutdown’s impact on on federally funded research in Antarctica.
-Leveraging a novel dataset with a difference-in-differences design and exploiting the timing of the decision, we document an 11% decline in the number of publications among affected researchers, as well as altered collaboration patterns, which we corroborate with qualitative survey evidence.
-Together, the results suggest that even brief episodes of short-lived political instability can have enduring deleterious effects on science.
+We study the 2013 U.S. federal government shutdown and its impact on federally funded research in Antarctica.
+Although the shutdown lasted only 16 days, it coincided with the start of the Antarctic summer field season, a narrow window for data collection that relies on geographically unique, time-sensitive, and difficult-to-substitute research inputs.
+Using scientist-level data with a difference-in-differences design and exploiting the timing of the decision, we document an 10% decline in the number of by-line weighted publications among affected researchers, as well as altered collaboration patterns, which we corroborate with qualitative survey evidence.
+These findings show that even brief disruptions can have lasting effects on science when they block access to specialized, time-sensitive, and hard-to-replace research inputs.

 "Does Politics Permeate Science?
 Evidence from a Field Experiment on Political Bias in Academic Opportunity" with Jessica Khan (Northwest Florida State College).
 Working paper available on request.

 "The Gender Ask Gap in Science" with Valentina Tartari, H.C.
 Kongsted, Astrid Ulv Thomsen, and Lorenzo Palladini (Stockholm School of Economics and Copenhagen Business School).
-Draft coming soon.
+Slides available on request!

 "From Ancient Centers to Modern Capitals: The Influence of Historic Civilizational Hubs on the Spatial Distribution of Population and Political Power" with Justin Cook (Tulane) and Raymond Kim (Westmont College).